wongdigital/rogerwong-site/_content/posts/concept-does-not-equal-layout.md

   - "Advertising"
   - "Design"
   - "Industry Insights"
+excerpt: "Fellow Razorfisher and social media guru Shiv Singh asks, in the age of social media, do big ideas matter less?
+Truth be told, I've been thinking about how to craft my reaction to this since I first read a similar tweet from Michael Lebowitz, CEO of Big Spaceship…"
 ---

 Fellow Razorfisher and social media guru [Shiv Singh](http://twitter.com/shivsingh) asks, in the age of social media, [do big ideas matter less](http://www.goingsocialnow.com/2009/07/does-sim-mean-big-ideas-matter.html "Does SIM mean big ideas matter less? - Going Social Now")?
 Truth be told, I've been thinking about how to craft my reaction to this since I first read a [similar tweet](http://twitter.com/bigspaceship/status/2533832520) from [Michael Lebowitz](http://twitter.com/bigspaceship), CEO of [Big Spaceship](http://www.bigspaceship.com/ "Big Spaceship | A Digital Creative Agency") about how the old ad agency creative partnerships are being replaced with other roles.